culturecode/uber_select/README.md

   Default: `false`

+- ##### alwaysOpen

+  Toggles whether options page is always shown open.
+When `true` the pane will start open and will not close when a option is selected nor via any clicks on the select itself.

+  Default: `false`

 - ##### outputContainer (Deprecated)

   An object that receives the output once a result is selected.
 Must respond to `setValue(value)` and `view()`.
 This object serves to attach the result list to the DOM at the desired location.

 #### Events Triggered